MrFeelgoood/RealEstateStocksForecasting/README.md

 # MasterDegreeStocksForecasting
 This is my maser's degree thesis project codebase.
+This codebase comprehends also the project code for the pdf extractor that has been accepted by ITAL - IA 2023, AI conference.
 Working on bankrupt and investiments data obtained through documents analysis and apply ML/DL algorithms to made economics predictions.
 A big thank you to:
 @article{sarti-nissim-2022-it5,